-Having some participants as 'Observers' is optional but they have an important role in recording the ebb and flow of the meeting on a simple chart - they provide useful data and comment for the debrief.
+Some participants can act as Meeting Observers.
+It's optional but they have an important role in recording the ebb and flow of the meeting, and can offer useful meeting reviews for the debrief.

 'Listening Skills' demonstrates how effective communication can improve individual and organisational performance.

 'Listening Skills' is great fun!
 Turns a soft skill from subjective feelings into hard data.